 What Can a Social Security Disability Lawyer Do?

 A Social Security disability attorney specializes in helping clients navigate through the claim submission process.
 One of the most important roles of an SSD lawyer is to ensure clients submit the proper paperwork before the deadline established for filing a claim for disability benefits.
-In addition to helping clients file the correct documents in a timely manner, a Social Security disability lawyer may fulfill other legal obligations as well.
+In addition to helping clients file the correct documents in a timely manner, a lawyer for Social Security disability may fulfill other legal obligations as well.

 Submitting Persuasive Medical Evidence